Updated November 15, 2019

 Sir Arthur Conan Doyle’s iconic character Sherlock Holmes was a masterful investigator.
 You wouldn’t want anyone else on the case.
 He was a genius at putting together the puzzle pieces of a mystery to find the culprit of a crime.
 Holmes was nothing, however, if not a drug addict.
-Holmes’ drug of choice was cocaine, and as Doyle became more prolific, his character’s addiction only grew— this at a time when opium dens were as ubiquitous as Starbucks, it was only a matter of time before Holme’s was found in one in the name of being undercover and solving a mystery.
-In “The Man with the Twisted Lip” Holmes can be found within the opium den, an opium pipe hanging listlessly, as Holmes himself seems draped over, with what seemed no energy at all in his being.
+Holmes’ drug of choice was cocaine, and as Doyle became more prolific, his character’s addiction only grew— this at a time when “opium dens” in the West were as ubiquitous as Starbucks.

-Holmes wasn’t immune from his friends and loved one’s disapproval.
-Watson can be found in the stories to frequently deriding the habit.
-He dismisses it to begin with, as perhaps many families and friends do, as a distraction.
-You can almost hear Watson excusing it as a way for Holmes to quell his bored genius in between cases.
-But further on into the series of books Watson sites the addiction as a threat to Holmes’ thriving career.
+Holmes wasn’t immune to the disapproval of his friends and loved ones.
+Watson can be found frequently deriding Holmes’ bad habit, but Watson also dismisses it as a distraction.
+You can almost hear Watson excusing it as a way for Holmes to quell his bored genius in-between cases.
+Further on in the series, however, Watson expresses his concern over Holmes’ growing addiction as a threat to Holmes’ thriving career.

-The Evolution of Holme’s Abuse Parallel to Public Perception
+The Evolution of Holme’s Drug Abuse Parallel to Public Perception

-When Doyle started the Holmes series cocaine was becoming a sensation and was readily available and consumed often, especially by the creative sector of the community.
-Opium was being celebrated, too, as a kind of miracle drug.
-By the time Doyal stopped writing the series, the threat of these substances was coming in to clearer view.
-This is likely the reasoning for Watson’s shift in perspective later in the series, with respect to the seriousness of Holmes’ addiction.
+When Doyle started his beloved series, cocaine was becoming a sensation and was readily available and consumed often, especially by creatives.
+Opium was also being celebrated as a kind of miracle drug.
+By the time Doyle stopped writing the series, the health dangers of these substances had come into view.
+This may help to explain Watson’s shift in perspective later in the series, with respect to the seriousness of Holmes’ addiction.

 Don’t Wait to Get Help